abhijit-paul/sms-image-reco/README.md

 # Steps to run the recognition
 * Create an account in textlocal.in
+* Create an account in Blippar.
+* Register for your free Blippar Visual Search key from https://developer.blippar.com/portal/vs-api/index/
 * Provide your personalized settings
 * Deploy the code in a publicly accessible server
 * Provide the server IP or domain name under Forward messages section textlocal.in inbox settings